kvesik/examgeneration/SETUP.md

 ## II.
 Download repository from GitHub

+This task only needs to be done once.

  1. Go to https://github.com/kvesik/examgeneration, click on the green "Code" button on the right, and select "Download ZIP" from the menu that opens.

     ![Code / Download ZIP](images/download-code.png)